Conifold transitions via affine geometry and mirror symmetry: Explicit fibrations on the local conifold

-The component $L_0 \cong \PP^1$ is the exceptional locus of the resolution.
-One can check that $f_{\delta}(L_0)$ is the bounded edge of $\Delta$, joining the two vertices, and $f_\delta (L_j)$ are the unbounded edges, $j=1,\ldots 4$.
-One can check easily that $f_{\delta}$ is a Lagrangian 3-torus fibration.
-The singular fibres are of generic type along the edges of $\Delta$, whereas over the vertices the fibres are of positive type.
-Observe that when $\delta = 0$, we obtain a torus fibration on the conifold $X_0$, where the bounded edge $f_{\delta}(L_0)$ collapses to a point and $\Delta$ becomes a 4-valent graph. \end{ex}
+The closure of $L_0$ is the exceptional $\PP^1$ of the resolution and $\Delta_0$ is the bounded edge of $\Delta$.
+Observe that when $\delta = 0$, we obtain a torus fibration on the conifold $X_0$, where the bounded edge $f_{\delta}(L_0)$ collapses to a point and $\Delta$ becomes a 4-valent graph.